 They are usually multiple.
 Long-standing plaques are firm (sclerosis) because of gliosis.
 Plaques are randomly distributed.
 They have a predilection for the periventricular white matter, optic nerves, and spinal cord but spare no part of the CNS.
 They may involve gray matter such as cerebral cortex, deep nuclei, and brainstem.
 In these locations, they involve myelinated axons while sparing the neuronal bodies.

 Because of the predilection of plaques for the optic nerves, most MS patients present with visual loss (optic neuritis).
+This may lead to loss of retinal ganglion cells.
 Spinal lesions cause paralysis and sensory loss (transverse myelitis).
 Usually, these patients have plaques elsewhere in the brain or develop them later.
 These other plaques may be clinically silent, whereas the optic and spinal lesions always cause symptoms.

 The best test for diagnosis of MS is MRI.
 Old plaques are hyperintense on T2-weighted and FLAIR studies.
-Active plaques are also show gadolinium enhancement.
+Active plaques show gadolinium enhancement.
 The latter correlates with inflammation and increased vascular permeability, and disappears after treatment (or with time), when the integrity of the blood brain barrier is restored.
 Mass effect, mimicking a malignant brain tumor, may also be present in acute MS (tumefactive MS).
 Schilder's disease tends to cause bilateral lesions that join across the corpus callosum, a feature seen also in some glioblastomas.
-MRI reveals “silent” plaques-usually around the lateral ventricles- in most cases.
+MRI reveals inactive plaques, usually around the lateral ventricles, n most cases.
 Advanced MS causes brain atrophy.
 Extensive periventricular plaques cause dilatation of the lateral ventricles.